dandybytes/flying-fingers/README.md

 # FLYING FINGERS

 Flying Fingers is a typing performance assessment app created with [React.js](http://facebook.github.io/react/index.html).
-It uses pure stateless functional components with hooks.
+It uses pure stateless functional components with React hooks and context.
+The app collects ample input data and computes detailed performance metrics, which are presented to the user at the end of the test.

 ![](https://github.com/dandybytes/flying-fingers/blob/master/docs/flyingfingers-min.PNG)